EwanStubbefield-Allen/fs-journal/notes/12-sql.md

     VALUES ( 'value', etc. ) --> Gives values (can do multiple times)

   SELECT tab.* , tab2.* --> Returns all from said table can be colum or *, Aliased tables determines order
-    FROM table_name tab --> Tab creates an alias
+    COUNT(tab3) AS nameCount --> Takes the count of how many are grouped FROM table_name tab --> Tab creates an alias
     JOIN table_name_2 tab2 --> Adds another table
     ON tab.id = tab2.id --> Matches rows that share same values
+    LEFT JOIN table_name_3 tab3 ON tab3.id = tab.id --> Left join shows tab even when no tab3 is associated
-    WHERE conditional --> Returns row where conditional is true LIMIT 2 OFFSET 1 --> Gets only specified amount offset by amount
+    GROUP BY tab.id --> Groups table that has many tab.id's WHERE conditional --> Returns row where conditional is true LIMIT 2 OFFSET 1 --> Gets only specified amount offset by amount